Carbon neutrality/climate change action

 Expanding the use of electricity derived from renewable energy

-Starting in fiscal 2020, we have decided to use CO2-free electricity (contract power of 3,732 kW) provided by Idemitsu Green Power Co., Ltd., a member of the Idemitsu Group, at 17 oil terminal and other locations in Japan.
+Since fiscal 2020, our CO₂-free electricity (contracted power: 3,732 kW) has been used at 17 oil terminal and other locations in Japan.

 Supplying renewable energy to offshore oil fields